helmut-hoffer-von-ankershoffen/jetson/README.md

 ## Build and deploy services to Kubernetes cluster

-1) Execute **`make nano-one-cuda-ml-deb-repack`** *once* to repack libraries bundled with the JetPack image as deb files such as CUDNN, TensorRT, TensorFlow libraries, python bindings - this will create the repository `/var/cuda-ml-local-repo` on your Nano which is used in building the **`jetson/ml-base`** image -  have a look at `workflow/deploy/tools/nano-cuda-ml-deb-repack` for details - the same goes for Xaviers using **`make xavier-one-cuda-ml-deb-repack`**
+1) Execute **`make nano-one-cuda-ml-deb-repack`** *once* to repack libraries bundled with the JetPack image as deb files such as CUDNN, TensorRT, TensorFlow libraries, python bindings - this will create the repository `/var/cuda-ml-local-repo` on your Nano which is used in building the **`jetson/[nano,xavier]/ml-base`** image -  have a look at `workflow/deploy/tools/nano-cuda-ml-deb-repack` for details - the same goes for Xaviers using **`make xavier-one-cuda-ml-deb-repack`**
-2) Execute **`make ml-base-build-and-test`** *once* to build the Docker base image **`jetson/ml-base`**, test via container structure tests and push to the private registry of your cluster, which, amongst others, includes CUDA, CUDNN, TensorRT, TensorFlow, python bindings and Anaconda - have a look at the directory `workflow/deploy/ml-base` for details - most images below derive from this image
+2) Execute **`make ml-base-build-and-test`** *once* to build the Docker base image **`jetson/[nano,xavier]/ml-base`**, test via container structure tests and push to the private registry of your cluster, which, amongst others, includes CUDA, CUDNN, TensorRT, TensorFlow, python bindings and Anaconda - have a look at the directory `workflow/deploy/ml-base` for details - most images below derive from this image
 3) Execute **`make device-query-deploy`** to build and deploy a pod into the Kubernetes cluster that **queries CUDA capabilities** thus validating GPU and [Tensor Core](https://www.nvidia.com/en-us/data-center/tensorcore/) access from inside Docker and correct labeling of Jetson/arm64 based Kubernetes nodes - execute `make device-query-log-show` to show the result after deploying
 4) Execute **`make jupyter-deploy`** to build and deploy a **Jupyter server** as a Kubernetes pod running on nano supporting CUDA accelerated **TensorFlow + Keras** including support for **Octave** as an alternative Jupyter Kernel in addition to iPython - execute **`make jupyter-open`** to open a browser tab pointing to the Jupyter server to execute the bundled **Tensorflow Jupyter notebooks** for [deep learning](https://en.wikipedia.org/wiki/Deep_learning)
-4) Execute **`make tensorflow-serving-base-build-and-test`** *once* to build the TensorFlow Serving base image **`jetson/tensorflow-serving-base`** test via container structure tests and push to the private registry of your cluster - have a look at the directory `workflow/deploy/tensorflow-serving-base` for details - most images below derive from this image
+4) Execute **`make tensorflow-serving-base-build-and-test`** *once* to build the TensorFlow Serving base image **`jetson/[nano,xavier]/tensorflow-serving-base`** test via container structure tests and push to the private registry of your cluster - have a look at the directory `workflow/deploy/tensorflow-serving-base` for details - most images below derive from this image
 5) Execute **`make tensorflow-serving-deploy`** to build and deploy **TensorFlow Serving** plus a Python/Fast API based [Webservice](https://en.wikipedia.org/wiki/Web_service) for getting predictions as a Kubernetes pod running on nano - execute **`make tensorflow-serving-docs-open`** to open browser tabs pointing to the interactive OAS3 documentation Webservice API; execute **`make tensorflow-serving-health-check`** to check the health as used in K8s readiness and liveness probes; execute **`make tensorflow-serving-predict`** to get predictions

 Hints:
-- To target Xavier devices execute **`JETSON_MODEL=xavier`** in your shell before building or deploying which will auto-activate the matching Skaffold profiles (see below) - if `JETSON_MODEL` is not set the Nanos will be targeted
+- To target Xavier devices for build, test, deploy and publish execute **`export JETSON_MODEL=xavier`** in your shell before executing the `make ...` commands which will auto-activate the matching Skaffold profiles (see below) - if `JETSON_MODEL` is not set the Nanos will be targeted
 - All deployments automatically create **a private Kubernetes namespace** using the pattern `jetson-$deployment` - e.g. `jetson-jupyter` for the Jupyter deployment - thus easing inspection in the [Kubernetes dashboard](https://github.com/kubernetes/dashboard), `click` or similar
 - All deployments provide a **target for deletion** such as `make device-query-delete` which will automatically delete the respective namespace, persistent volumes, pods, services, ingress and loadbalancer on the cluster
 - All builds on the Jetson device run as **user `build`** which was created during provisioning - use `make nano-one-ssh-build` or `make xavier-one-ssh-build` to login as user `build` to monitor intermediate results